ais-one/cookbook/README.md

 ---

-# Using The Common Libraries In Your Own Application
+## Using The Common Libraries In Your Own Application

-- use example-app for backend example
+- see example-app for backend example
-  - see example-app/lib/esm for common ESM codes to be used by express applications
+  - example-app/lib/esm for common ESM codes to be used by express applications
-  - see example-app/lib/<all others> for common CJS codes to be used by express applications
+  - example-app/lib/<all others> for common CJS codes to be used by express applications
-- use example-app/public for vanillaJS frontend exxample
+- see example-app/public for vanillaJS frontend exxample
-- use example-web/vite for Vite Vue3 frontend example
+- see example-web/vite for Vite Vue3 frontend example
-  - see example-web/vite/lib/esm for common codes to be used by Vite Vue 3
+  - example-web/vite/lib/esm for common codes to be used by Vite Vue 3 (should have same contents as example-app/lib/esm)
-- use example-web/spa for Webpack Vue2 frontend example
+- see example-web/spa for Webpack Vue2 frontend example
-  - see example-web/spa/lib/webpacked for common codes to be used by Webpacked Vue 2
+  - example-web/spa/lib/webpacked for common codes to be used by Webpacked Vue 2

 ## Environment Settings